mluis7/pybraille2text/README.md

 If values are not close to each other then `cv2_cfg.detect.min_area` property needs tuning, e.g.: `[4, 10, 11]`.

 ## Tests
 A few simple tests have been added mostly for development control.
 Each one is supplied with the corresponding image, configuration file and plain text represented in the image.
-Run them as simple python scripts.
+Run them as simple `python` scripts.
 The test in Spanish language gives a translation with errors but `liblouis` binaries also give the same errors in command line so it might be due to library issues.
-**Note**: All test images were digitally generated
+**Note**: All test images were digitally generated or screenshots from the web.

 ```
+# all significant tests
+test_all.py

+# individual tests
 test_all_abbreviations.py
 test_camel_case.py
 test_spanish.py